amelie-iska/MorphoDiff/README.md

 ## Environmental Setting

-Create a new virtual environment (python 3.10.12 was used in our experiments), and install the diffusers package inside the created environment using the following commands ([Source Link](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image)):
+Create a new virtual environment (python 3.10.12 was used in our experiments), and install the diffusers package provided in this repository using the following commands:

 ```bash
 # clone github repository